-As your interest grows, and the conversation goes deeper, you will invariably inquire about the values and principles on which St. Edward's University stands.
-That's when you'll learn about the Center for Ethics and Leadership.
+As your interest grows, and the conversation goes deeper, you will likely inquire about the values and principles informing St. Edward's University's Mission.
+That's when you'll also likely learn about the Center for Ethics and Leadership.

 In the mid-1990s, St. Edward's University identified several initiatives that would define its future.
 One called for more experiential learning.
 The other reiterated that our Holy Cross and Catholic heritage, and a spoken commitment to the dignity of all individuals, should translate into a greater emphasis on ethics and leadership.